njdca-dhcr/ui-email-builder-cms/README.md

 ## Deployment

 More to come.
-Netlify?
-Amplify?
-Something else
+[Netlify](https://www.netlify.com)?
+[Amplify](https://aws.amazon.com/amplify/)?
+Something else?

 ## Development

 ### Requirements

+### Installation

 You should have NodeJS v18.3.0 or higher installed.

+1. Clone the repo with `git clone git@github.com:newjersey/ui-email-builder-cms.git`
+1. Install dependencies with `npm install`

 ### Running the Development Server

 To work on this project locally:

-1. Clone the repo with `git clone git@github.com:newjersey/ui-email-builder-cms.git`
-2. Install dependencies with `npm install`
-3. Run the development server with `npm run develop`
+1. Run the development server with `npm run develop`
-4. Visit `localhost:8000/` to visit the homepage and `localhost:8000/admin` to visit the admin interface
+1. Visit `localhost:8000/` to visit the homepage and `localhost:8000/admin` to visit the admin interface

 ### Using Decap Locally

 The following is adapted from [the Decap docs](https://decapcms.org/docs/beta-features/#working-with-a-local-git-repository).

 1. Run `npx decap-server`
-2. In a different terminal pane or window run `npm run develop`
+1. In a different terminal pane or window run the development server with `npm run develop`

 Now any changes you publish in Decap CMS on your local machine will appear in your local repository.